tamnguyenbbt/Okapi/README.md

 ````
 ITestObject genericTextBox = "//span[label[text()='{0}']]/input".GetTestObject(); //{0} is a single dynamic content
-genericTextBox.SetDynamicContent("First Name").SendKeys("John");
+genericTextBox.SetDynamicContents("First Name").SendKeys("John");
-genericTextBox.SetDynamicContent("Last Name").SendKeys("Doe");
+genericTextBox.SetDynamicContents("Last Name").SendKeys("Doe");
 ````

 * With Okapi search by anchors, there can be dynamic contents in parent anchor, in anchor, and/or in search parts.
-Therefore, Okapi has the following methods:
+Therefore, Okapi has the following methods for search by anchors:
 	* SetAnchorDynamicContents(params string[] dynamicContents)
 	* SetParentAnchorDynamicContents(params string[] dynamicContents)
 	* SetSearchElementDynamicContents(params string[] dynamicContents)